Home Business & Other LaTeX Cookbook - Second Edition

 There’s more...

-For improving input and hyphenation, and for changing the font, take a look at the first recipe in Chapter 2, Tuning the Text.
+To improve input and hyphenation and change the font, look at the first recipes in Chapter 2, Tuning the Text.

 Separating paragraphs

-Instead of indenting the beginnings of paragraphs, you can indicate a paragraph break with an empty line instead.
-For this, simply add the following option to the comma-separated list of class options at the beginning:
+Instead of indenting the beginning of paragraphs, you can visualize a paragraph break with an empty line.
+For this, add the parskip=full option to the comma-separated list of class options at the beginning.

 Changing the signature

-If you would like to use a signature that is different from your specified name for the address, you can modify the corresponding variable content in the preamble:
+If you would like to use a signature different from your specified name for the address, you can modify the corresponding variable content in the preamble:

 \setkomavar{signature}{Thomas}